CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-detailed-billing-report.md

 You may select a line item and it will provide detail into all the services, by region, that contributed charges to that line item.

-In addition, if you select the account, those charges can be further broken out by Service and Region.

 ![Select an Account](../../images/cloud-application-manager/CAM_COA_DetailedBilling_3b.png)